concave-dev/prism/README.md

 - **No Serf Keyring**: Cluster gossip protocol is unencrypted (no keyring configured)
 - **No Raft Transport Encryption**: Consensus protocol communication is unencrypted

-**Current Risk**: All network traffic (API requests, inter-node communication, cluster gossip) can be intercepted and read by network attackers.

 **Mitigation**: Deploy only on trusted networks (private VLANs, VPNs) until TLS support is implemented.

 ### API Security